cashubtc/nuts/XX.md

 _TODO: the mint could notice that the 2x2 P2PK swap happens just before two separate 1x1 swaps that add to the same amount, and therefore reasonably conclude that this was a channel.
 Should Alice and Charlie delay stage 2 in order to have a little more privacy?_

-_TODO: For a little more privacy (for those not using P2BPK) Alice and Charlie could specify two public keys, one for the 2-of-2 multisig in the funding and another in the 1-of-1 multisig that pays to each specifically?
-Or maybe we ignore this issue and just make use of Blinded keys throughout the channel, in cases where the receiver's wallet support it_
+_TODO: P2BPK is mentioned briefly as an option below; in theory it could be used if Charlie advertizes that he supports receiving payment that way.
+For those not using P2BPK, Alice and Charlie could specify two public keys, one for the 2-of-2 multisig in the funding and another in the 1-of-1 multisig that pays to each specifically.
+This might increase the privacy of non-P2BPK slightly._

 ---